 A general rule of thumb for plants in the ground is to ensure they receive an inch of water per week over the root zone.
 An inch of water is equivalent to about ¾ to one gallon per square foot of soil surface area.
 The typical three foot diameter planting hole would need 7 ½ to 10 gallons of water per week provided by rainfall or by the gardener.

 Find out what insects and diseases are typical in your area.
 Ask your local co-operative extension professional what the typical insect and disease issues are in your area.
-Then you can make selections based on resistance or tolerance information available in our catalog, or, make a plan for controlling problems you can expect with the susceptible varieties you prefer to grow.
-If you see resistance information about a particular disease for one variety but not another of the same kind of fruit, then that variety may be susceptible or might not have been tested so is unknown.
+Then you can make selections based on resistance or tolerance information available on our website, or make a plan for controlling problems you can expect with the susceptible varieties you prefer to grow.
+If you see resistance information about a particular disease for one variety but not another of the same kind of fruit, then that variety may be susceptible or might not have been tested - so its resistance could be unknown.
 The following are some of the more common issues.

 Trees can tolerate up to 25% defoliation with little harm.
 May also infest plum, cherry, hawthorn, or mountain ash trees.